-The effect of having a good set of pictures for your listing is that it’ll force you to be more honest about the condition of your item.
+If you have a good set of pictures for your listing, it’ll force you to be more honest about the condition of your item.

 Seller honesty doesn’t have to be at the expense of your sales pitch.
 You can write an honest description that’s still compelling enough to sell water to a fish if you can strike the right balance between honesty and positivity.

-For example, if there’s a small scratch at the back of that old guitar, make sure there’s a picture of it and that it’s addressed in the description, but also ensure you emphasise that it has no effect on the usability or the sound quality of the guitar when you’re rocking out on it.
+For example, if there’s a small scratch at the back of that old guitar, make sure there’s a picture of it and that it’s addressed in the description, but also ensure you emphasise that it has no effect on the usability or the sound quality of the guitar when you’re playing sweet music on it.

-Addressing the small flaws of your item in a positive way not only helps build trust with buyers (especially important if you’re a new seller and don’t have a historically established seller rating), but it’s also more convincing that the item your selling is worth what you’re selling it for.
-Ultimately, it’s about leaving as few questions as possible in the buyer’s mind, which means they don’t put off clicking that ‘Buy’ button.
+Addressing the small flaws of your item in a positive way not only helps build trust with buyers (especially important if you’re a new seller and don’t have a historically established seller rating), but it’s also more convincing that the item you're selling is worth what you’re selling it for.
+Ultimately, it’s about leaving as few questions as possible in the buyer’s mind so they’re not put off clicking that ‘Buy’ button.

 4. Plan Your Shipping Options

-Unlike the Christmas rush, post-Christmas buyers are under less pressure time-wise and are instead looking for ways to get the most out of their money.
+Unlike the Christmas rush, post-Christmas buyers are under less pressure time-wise and are looking for ways to get the most out of their money instead.

-Before you list your items, get a list of quotes using Parcel2Go.
-You may want to go for the cheapest quotes you can find for your item to entice the bargain hunters or a more recognisable courier brand for those who need a little more reassurance before they commit to buying something.
+Before you list your items, get a list of quotes for shipping prices using Parcel2Go.
+You may want to go for the cheapest quotes you can find for your item to attract the bargain hunters or a more recognisable courier brand for those who need a little more reassurance before they commit to buying something.

-You might even consider offering free shipping to make your listing even more enticing.
-To do so, you’ll need to factor in the shipping costs into your overheads, but for higher value items, the benefit of enticing more buyers outweigh the cost.
+You could think about offering free shipping to make your listing even more enticing.
+To do so, you’ll need to factor the shipping costs into your overheads, but for higher value items, the benefit of enticing more buyers outweigh the cost.

 5. Tis' The Season

-Reducing the number of items you’ll be selling at once will also help you focus on getting them sold.
-Listing too many items at once will soon have you overwhelmed, and you’ll end up selling less as a result.
+Reducing the number of items you sell at once will also help you focus on getting them sold.
+Listing too many items at once can leave you overwhelmed and you’ll end up selling less as a result.